nathanhuckaba/example-flask-endpoint/README.md

 }
 ```

-All code for the endpoint is contained in `ExampleEndpoint.py`
+The code that implements the endpoint is contained in `ExampleEndpoint.py`.

 ## Prerequisites
 This project was implemented and tested using the following: